 Senior Health: Better to Eat Meat Or Plant Food?
-Health Coaching Session October, 2017
+(Healthy Aging Learning Series) Health Coaching Session, October, 2017

 What to eat is an essential question for human survival and we are facing it at each meal every day.
 It’s very easy to come across conflicting information, especially in the health science regards meat-based diets in comparison to plant-based diets.

 You are never too old to enjoy the benefits of improved nutrition and fitness.
 With nutrient-rich foods, fitness, and social activities, you are entering a new dimension of life.
 In fact, as you are getting older, food and activity choices become even more important to your body.